-(Spencer) This section is comprised of excerpts from the HFI - Spectral Calibration report of the IAS measurements, v3.02, an internal report describing detailed pre-flight ground based measurements of the HFI focal plane.
+The measurement of the spectral response of HFI is fully described in #planck2013-p03d Planck-2013-IX[3].
 The experimental setup, data collection, and related data processing are described.
-The official version of the HFI detector spectral transmission profiles is available within the HFI instrument model and the RIMO files in the Planck Legacy archive [ref.] .
+The official version of the HFI detector spectral transmission profiles is available within the HFI instrument model and the RIMO files in the Planck Legacy archive.
 This data is comprised of broadband Fourier transform spectrometer (FTS) measurements conducted with the HFI focal plane assembly in a ground-based test cryostat, and includes a waveguide model for the low frequency spectral region, and component-level filter spectra for the remaining out of band spectral regions.
-Specific attention is given to in-band and near-band spectral regions surrounding CO rotational transitions in order to support the CO extraction component separation effort [ref.] .
+Specific attention is given to in-band and near-band spectral regions surrounding CO rotational transitions in order to support the CO extraction component separation effort #planck2013-p03a,#planck2013-p06.
 The spectral transmission profiles are evaluated with parameters such as cut-on, cut-off, centre frequency, effective frequency (including spectral index), and band-width, all provided in this analysis.
-Further evaluation yields band-average spectra ( [ref.] ) and unit conversion / colour correction coefficients ( [ref.] ) and software routines to generate additional unit conversion and colour correction coefficients ( [ref.] ).
+Further evaluation yields band-average spectra and unit conversion / colour correction coefficients (i.e., the Unit conversion and Color correction (UcCC) routines).

 The main goal of the spectral transmission tests of the HFI instrument is to measure the spectral response of all HFI detectors to a known source of EM radiation individually.
 This was determined by measuring the interferometric output of all detection channels for radiation propagated through a continuously scanned polarising Fourier transform spectrometer (FTS).
 The required accuracy to which the spectral transmission is to be recovered is 1 %.
 It is important to note that the absolute spectral calibration cannot be achieved solely from the analysis of the FTS data because of uncertainties in the coupling efficiency of the FTS source through the FTS, input optics, and integrating sphere.
-The relative FTS measurements must be combined with the optical efficiency tests which used internal black-body sources (EFF Test - see §EFF).
-A reference bolometer located in an intermediate integrating sphere (accepting $2\pi$ sr of incident radiation) within the FTS test setup was used to ratio the HFI detector spectra against to determine the throughput-normalized relative transmission spectra for each HFI detector.
+The relative FTS measurements must be combined with the optical efficiency tests which used internal black-body sources (see section HFI\optical\efficiency).
+A reference bolometer located in an intermediate integrating sphere (accepting $2\pi$ sr of incident radiation) within the FTS test setup was used to ratio the HFI detector.
 Data were collected over a series of pre-flight test campaigns, and processed/analyzed using standard Fourier data processing techniques.

-Additional Experiments
+Additional experiments

-There were two significant additional tests that are used in the derivation of the HFI detector spectral transmission profiles beyond the scope of the IAS HFI FTS measurements.
-Additional filter measurements were recorded in the Astronomical Instrumentation Group (AIG) test facility at Cardiff during filter stack production.
-These measurements are used to extend the IAS FTS spectral measurements beyond the HFI spectral passband.
-The EFF tests are used to obtain optical efficiency parameters for each detector.
+Two significant additional tests were used in the derivation of the HFI detector spectral transmission profiles beyond the scope of the integrated HFI FTS measurements.
+Additional filter measurements were recorded at component level during filter stack production.
+These measurements are used to extend the integrated HFI FTS spectral measurements beyond the HFI spectral passband.
+The other experiments, herein the EFF tests, are used to obtain optical efficiency parameters for each detector, and thus an estimate of the absolute spectral transmission.
 These parameters, when combined with the respective normalized spectral transmission profiles, provide an estimate of the absolute spectral transmission.
-The EFF tests are discussed in greater detail by A. Catalano ( [ref.] ).
-The filter measurements are described in §Filter Measurements below and the optical efficiency experiments are described in §Optical Efficiency below.
+The EFF tests are discussed in greater detail in #Catalano2008Thesis.
+The filter measurements and the optical efficiency experiments are described below.

-Filter Measurements
+Filter measurements